Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 By far, this is the easiest way to deal with time changes.

 Say your voyage is expected to advance the ship’s time three times before reaching the destination.
-The best method would be to give 1 hour of rotational advance to each watch keeper.
+The best method would be to give 1 hour of rotational advance to each watchkeeper.

 No crying.
 No quarreling.
-No envy!
+And no envy!

 Great Sacrifice

-Another trick is to get all the retards or advances by yourself.
+Another trick is to get the retards or advances all by yourself.

-When the time is advanced, that same watch keeper should also take it to compensate for his sacrifice.
+When the time is advanced, that same watchkeeper should also take it to compensate for his sacrifice.

 But this needs total agreement with the others.